- The Audit Committee consists of all of the Directors of the Company, as appointed from time to time.

-- Meetings of the Audit Committee shall be summoned by the secretary of the Audit Committee at the request of any of its members or at the request of the chairman of the Audit Committee.
+- Meetings of the Audit Committee will be summoned by the secretary of the Audit Committee at the request of any of its members or at the request of the chairman of the Audit Committee.

 Minutes of meetings

-- The secretary of the Audit Committee (or his/her delegate) in attendance at the meetings of the Audit Committee shall minute in sufficient detail all proceedings and resolutions of all such meetings, including the names of those present and in attendance.
+- The secretary of the Audit Committee (or his/her delegate) in attendance at the meetings of the Audit Committee will minute in sufficient detail all proceedings and resolutions of all such meetings, including the names of those present and in attendance.
 The minutes should also include any concerns raised by any member of the Audit Committee and/or dissenting views expressed.

-- Draft minutes of the Audit Committee meetings shall be sent to all Audit Committee members for their comments within a reasonable time after the meeting.
-Once they are agreed, the secretary of the Audit Committee shall circulate the final version of the minutes to all members of the Audit Committee and to all members of the Board, unless it is considered inappropriate to do so by the chairman.
+- Draft minutes of the Audit Committee meetings will be sent to all Audit Committee members for their comments within a reasonable time after the meeting.
+Once they are agreed, the secretary of the Audit Committee will circulate the final version of the minutes to all members of the Audit Committee and to all members of the Board, unless it is considered inappropriate to do so by the chairman.

 Annual general meeting

-- The Audit Committee shall produce an annual report to be included in a separate section of the Directors’ report to the annual report of the Company describing the Audit Committee’s role and detailing its activities and how independent oversight over both management and external auditors has been exercised.
+- The Audit Committee will produce an annual report to be included in a separate section of the Directors’ report to the annual report of the Company describing the Audit Committee’s role and detailing its activities and how independent oversight over both management and external auditors has been exercised.

-- The Audit Committee shall monitor the integrity of the financial statements of the Company, including its annual and half-yearly reports, interim management statements and any other formal announcement relating to its financial performance and review significant financial reporting issues and judgement which they contain.
+- The Audit Committee will monitor the integrity of the financial statements of the Company, including its annual and half-yearly reports, interim management statements and any other formal announcement relating to its financial performance and review significant financial reporting issues and judgement which they contain.

 - In particular, the Audit Committee shall review and challenge where necessary:

-- the consistency of, and any changes to, significant accounting policies on a year on year basis;
+- The consistency of, and any changes to, significant accounting policies on a year on year basis

-- the methods used to account for significant or unusual transactions where different approaches are possible;
+- The methods used to account for significant or unusual transactions where different approaches are possible

-- whether the Company has followed appropriate accounting policies and made appropriate estimates and judgments, taking into account the views of the external auditor;
+- Whether the Company has followed appropriate accounting policies and made appropriate estimates and judgments, taking into account the views of the external auditor

-Where requested by the Board, the Audit Committee shall review and provide advice on whether the content of the annual report and accounts, taken as a whole, is fair, balanced and understandable and provides the information necessary for Shareholders to assess the Company’s performance, business model and strategy.
+Where requested by the Board, the Audit Committee will review and provide advice on whether the content of the annual report and accounts, taken as a whole, is fair, balanced and understandable and provides the information necessary for Shareholders to assess the Company’s performance, business model and strategy.

 Internal controls and risk management systems